 20.9.1.
 If a veteran, or other eligible to receive Dept. of Veterans Affair’s educational benefits payments, withdraws or fails to enter the course for which he or she enrolls, the school will refund the unused portion of the tuition and fees.
 Refunds are based on the approximate pro-rata portion of the total charges.

 20.9.2.
 Registration fees in excess of $10.00 will be subject to prorating.
 Refunds will be promptly made within 15 days of withdrawal or expulsion from the program

 20.9.3.
 VA students must either pass or fail the course or be subject to returning the benefit payments to the Department of Veterans Affairs.
 The passing of the educational courses approved for VA benefits can only be proved by the passing of a final or completion exam.

 20.9.4.
 Failure to pass the final exam with intent to pass at a later date is considered incomplete.
 The VA will be notified of any incomplete status.
 The VA will allow the student 12 months to pass the completion exam before the return of the benefits may be demanded.

 220.127.116.11.
 If the VA student does not pass the final exam within the allotted 12 month period, a grade of withdrawal will be noted in the student file an a return of the benefits may be immediately demanded.

-20.10.1 Withdrawing outside of the admission office requires the student to complete a withdrawal form and fax or mail this completed document into the admissions office.
-(All mailing and faxing information is noted on the withdrawal form itself)
+20.10.1 Withdrawing outside of the admission office requires the student to complete a withdrawal form and submit this completed document into the admissions office.

 *The completed withdrawal form can be delivered to Key Realty School by: Fax (702) 933 0567, Scanned documents can be emailed to the school general email account: email@example.com or documents can be mailed 3320 E. Flamingo LV NV 89121 or in person.